 Traditional Asset Allocation strategies subscribe to the Stocks, bonds, Cash model.
-In the era of negative interest rates, falling stock market prices, other Alternative asset classes such as Real estate, gold are starting to show favor.
+In the era of negative interest rates, gyrating stock market prices, other Alternative asset classes such as Real estate, gold are starting to show favor.
 Since interest rates have turned negative in Europe and Japan, inverted yield curves in US and elsewhere, Gold and Real estate are making a comeback.
 With such hard assets, investors can back their portfolio volatility with some physical and solid asset backed holdings, providing some safety and long-term income.

 Even though Gold is a nice long-term hard asset, it is a dead asset.
 It does not provide income except for some Gold ETF’s, ETN (Notes) and Mutual Funds paying dividends.
 Mostly Gold may provide appreciation in times of economic uncertainty and stock market volatility.
 In times of war and extreme disruptions in times of disasters, currency devaluations, smaller denominations of gold in gold coins, of say 1g or 10 g each may serve as a valuable means of purchasing necessities.
 These dire scenarios are unlikely but nevertheless possible.

-However, Real Estate income and investment properties are a great long term holding in any portfolio.
+However, Real Estate income and investment properties are a great long-term holding in any portfolio.
 They are not necessarily the most liquid or short-term plays but investments in publicly traded REIT's can provide the online trading liquidity and income in terms of dividends.
 Diversification in Real Estate properties can be achieved in terms of asset type and geographic location.
 The major types of Real Estate Investments in most countries are Multifamily (Apartments/condos/town-homes), Office, Retail Shopping Centers (Malls), Storage, Student Housing, Senior Housing, Nursing Homes, Alzheimer’s-Memory/Acute/Hospice Care, Mixed Use (shops on ground floor, apartments/condos on top floors), Industrial, Oil and Gas, Parking Lots, Golf Courses, STNL (Single Tenant Net Lease Retail or QSR - Quick Service Restaurants, Pharmacies), Medical Office Buildings, Hospitals, Dialysis Centers, etc. Major multinational firms such as Google, Facebook, Apple, TCS and other firms would do well to conceive and develop self-contained office parks, with solar, water, power backup, parking, food, retail, housing, medical clinics, workout facilities, children's/adult daycare, parks, pools, biking lanes, cinemas, schools, post office, drone deliveries, dry-cleaners, doctors, dentists, community centers, shared transportation, etc.

 Especially in severe housing and localized facilities stressed locales in Silicon Valley, CA, Bangalore, Chennai, Delhi/Gurgaon, India and cities in Europe, etc. where to attract and retain highly coveted employees is fast becoming a problem.
 Many would find that eventually its hard-Real Estate assets become as valuable if not more than its other businesses.
 McDonald's is a case in point, where its Real Estate portfolio worldwide is probably worth more than its retail QSR businesses.
 If employees of these companies could walk or bike to work within 10 minutes, kids walk to school, after school daycare, elder daycare, you've got productive and faithful employees for life, most of the time!
 I envision a future where you may find Google City, Apple City, Facebook city, etc. with their own zip codes!